daisywatson/developer-resources/README.md

     * The user can logout via the link in the upper right corner of the app.

  ## Technical Specifications
- This app was created using Flask, React and Semantic UI React.
+ This app was created using Python/Flask, React and Semantic UI React.
 It is deployed on Heroku and requires no installation.

 ## Challenges
 The development team ran into a number of challenges with this project, the largest of which were: